 You can simply place the dough in a plastic storage container with a lid or you can wrap the dough directly in plastic wrap.
 It is also easy to place the dough in a large zippered bag, press the air out of the bag and seal it.

 Once wrapped, the dough can go right into the fridge.
-Pizza dough will keep for about 2 weeks in the fridge.
-When you are ready to use the dough, remove it from the fridge, unwrap the dough and place it on your counter or in a lightly floured bowl.
+Pizza dough will stay food-worthy for about two weeks in the fridge.
+When you are ready to use the dough, remove it from the fridge, unwrap the dough, and place it on your counter or in a lightly floured bowl.

 Cover the dough loosely and then let it come to room temperature.
 For a ½ pound ball of dough, this will take about 30 minutes.
 Roll the dough into a pizza crust and then add your favorite toppings and bake!